Banna virus

-Banna virus (BAV) is a virus belonging to Reoviridae, a family of segmented, non-enveloped, double-stranded RNA viruses.
+Banna virus (BAV) is a virus belonging to Reovirales, an order of segmented, non-enveloped, double-stranded RNA viruses.
 It is an arbovirus, being primarily transmitted to humans from the bite of infected mosquitoes of the genus Culex.
 Pigs and cattle have also been shown to become infected.
 The most common symptom of infection is fever, but in some cases encephalitis may occur.
 There is no specific treatment for infection, so treatment is aimed at alleviating the severity of symptoms until the immune system has cleared the infection.

 Virology

 Structure and genome

 BAV is a small (72–75 nm in size), non-enveloped, double-stranded RNA virus surrounded by an icosahedral protein coat.
 Fibre proteins extend outward from the surface of the protein coat.
 The genome of BAV is about 19,500 base pairs in length, linear and segmented into 12 parts, encoding for genes VP1-12.
 Seven of these, VP1-4 and VP8-10, are structural proteins.
 VP4 and VP9 form the outer protein coat.
 The inner particles of the coat are composed of VP1-3, VP8 and VP10.
 VP7 serves as a protein kinase, VP1 as an RNA-dependent RNA polymerase, VP3 as a capping enzyme, and VP12 as a dsRNA-binding protein.